 This post may include affiliate links.
 Please read my disclosure policy.

-This is why I have been relying on super quick flavor-packed recipes for dinner.
-Which is exactly what this sauteed green bean recipe.
-We went extra garlicky on this one.
-Have you heard of 40 cloves garlic chicken?
-Think of this fresh green bean recipe as the side dish version of that.
+I rely on super quick flavor-packed recipes for dinner.
+Which is exactly what this sauteed green bean recipe is.
+I went extra garlicky on this one.
+Garlic lovers must agree because this recipe has been popular over the years with 5,400 Pinterest shares and a perfect 5-star rating.

-- Fresh Green Beans- Yes fresh, sorry but frozen or canned just doesn't work in this recipe.
-However, you can sub sugar snap peas for our string beans here.
-Green beans offer vitamin C, vitamin A, and vitamin K, as well as beta-carotene, folate, and potassium making this a healthy side dish!
+- Fresh Green Beans- Yes, fresh, sorry but frozen or canned just doesn't work in this recipe.
+However, you can substitute sugar snap peas for string beans.

-- Chicken Stock - Or broth adds a richer flavor.
-You can absolutely sub vegetable stock for vegan.
+- Broth - Use stock or broth.
+You can absolutely sub vegetable stock.
 Out of stock?
-Sub bullion plus water or just use regular water.
-When using water I like to add a tablespoon of butter or Earth Balance vegan butter to deepen the flavor.
+Sub bullion plus water, or just use regular water.
+When using water, I like to add a tablespoon of butter to deepen the flavor.

 - Seasonings- We keep it simple with kosher salt and cracked black pepper.
-If you are feeling herby fresh parsley or chives is recommended.
+If you are feeling herby, fresh parsley or chives are recommended.
+You can also try a pinch of crushed red pepper flakes.

 Cook until the liquid evaporates and the green beans are fork-tender.
 You want the green beans to still have a bit of a snap.

-If the green beans get too dry you can add a few tablespoons of water to help them finish cooking.
-Serve immediately.
-Be sure to get all the garlicky goodness out of the pan!
+- If the green beans get too dry, you can add a few tablespoons of water to help them finish cooking.

 How to Meal Prep Green Beans

 If you want to meal prep this recipe, chop the garlic and trim the green beans the day before to reduce prep time.
-Or you can blanch the green beans.
+Or you can blanch the green beans so they cook quickly.
+Great for busy weeknights but totally optional.

 Leftovers and meal-prepped beans will keep for up to four days in the refrigerator.